Looking to purchase your new home in Wilmington? Masonboro Realty, Inc. can help.

 These are my nine steps to purchasing a home.

-Step 1 – Prepare to purchase
+Step 1 – Get ready to buy

-Step 2 – Connect with a real estate agent
+Step 2 – Connect with a real estate agent in Wilmington

 That's where I can help.

-We'll talk about the mortgage and housing industries, other economic factors that could potentially affect your purchase today or in the future.
+We'll talk about everything from neighborhoods, schools in the Wilmington area, the mortgage and housing industries, to any other economic factors that could potentially affect your buying decision today or in the future.

-Step 3 – Start house hunting
+Step 3 – Start looking for a house

-Step 4 – Know the housing market
+Step 4 – Get a grasp of the housing market

 Step 6 – Negotiate

-Step 7 – Get financing
+Step 7 – Secure financing